 What you need to know if your spouse goes bankrupt.

-“My husband is an entrepreneur with a wildly unsteady income.
+“My husband is an entrepreneur with a very unsteady income.
 Most of our big expenses, like the family car, we have financed jointly.
 (Meaning I paid for them.)
-Now he has had a run of “bad luck”.
-(Meaning bungled business schemes.)
-He’s considering declaring bankruptcy so he can get a “fresh start”.
-(Meaning my retirement plans just went to hell.)
-So not fair.”
+Now he has had a run of “bad luck.”
+(Meaning botched business schemes.)
+He’s considering declaring bankruptcy so he can get a “fresh start.”
+(Meaning my retirement plans just went down the drain.)
+Things feel out of control.”

 – Jennifer, North Vancouver

-Your spouse is in hot water with his creditors.
-He’s got a ton of credit card debt.
-He’s maxed out his personal line of credit.
-He’s late with his car loan payments.
-Now, he’s talking about filing for personal bankruptcy.
-You’re wondering: “Am I responsible for paying his debts?”
+Your spouse is in hot water with their creditors.
+They've got a ton of credit card debt.
+They’re maxed out their personal line of credit.
+They're late with their car loan payments.
+Now, they're talking about filing for personal bankruptcy.
+You’re wondering: “Am I responsible for paying their debts?”
 Learn what you need to know if your spouse declares bankruptcy.

 You aren’t automatically responsible for your spouse’s debts

 Under Canada’s bankruptcy laws, if your spouse declares bankruptcy, you aren’t automatically on the hook for their debts.

 Any debts your spouse acquired on their own are their responsibility.
 For example, if your spouse signed a loan agreement to buy a car before you met, the creditor can’t come after you for payments.
 If you never signed the agreement, you can’t be responsible for the debt.

 However, there are certain situations where you can be responsible for a spouse’s debts.
 These are discussed below.